McLean Hospital Title:

 Learn more about Dr. Öngür’s work with the Massachusetts Department of Mental Health and their combined efforts on first episode psychosis data collection.

 The Schizophrenia and Bipolar Disorder Research Program, led by Dr. Öngür, was founded in 2006 and has grown greatly in scope and depth since then.
-The long-term goal is to develop new treatments for patients in the Psychotic Disorders Division, including medicines, computer programs, and early intervention strategies.
+The long-term goal is to develop new treatments for patients in the Center of Excellence in Psychotic Disorders, including medicines, computer programs, and early intervention strategies.

 Dr. Öngür’s group is working to understand brain abnormalities in people with psychotic disorders and to develop new treatment approaches to correct these abnormalities.
 Schizophrenia and bipolar disorder commonly involve difficulty integrating thoughts and sensory input.
 In addition, people with these conditions often have abnormal moods, as in depressive and manic episodes.
 At McLean, innovative techniques are enabling researchers to look closely at the basic biology of psychotic disorders.
 Dr. Öngür and his staff apply an array of tools—including functional and structural magnetic resonance imaging (MRI), magnetic resonance spectroscopy (MRS), genetics, cell biology, cognition research, and computational modeling—to probe and model the brain systems that go awry in these disorders.